 We may disclose your information to others including:

-- The Mazda Networks related bodies corporate (including the parent company Mazda Motor Corporation in Japan);
+- The Mazda Network’s related bodies (including the parent company Mazda Motor Corporation in Japan);

-- Our agents or contractors which perform a particular function or service on our behalf;
+- Our agents or contractors who perform a particular function or service on our behalf;

 - Government and law enforcement agencies, bodies and regulators, or a dispute resolution body of which we are a member, if we are required to disclose your information to such authorities; or